RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md

 This action is valid if:

-- The request `currency.type` must be "ETH"
+- The request `currency.type` must be "ETH" or an EVM chain native token
-- The request `currency.network` must be "mainnet" or 'rinkeby"
+- The request `currency.network` must be "mainnet", "rinkeby" or an EVM chain
 - The `salt` is not empty and long enough (8 bytes of randomness minimum).

 #### Warnings